WPTechInnovation/wpw-doc-dev/docs/hackathons.md

 Worldpay's Technology Innovation team held their first Internet of Things (IoT) hackathon at the Impact Hub in Westminster, London.
 It was the first time they'd hosted a hackathon and it was attended by over 80 technologists and experienced coders, who came together to explore use-cases for exciting mobile payments and new IoT open-source technology.

-Over the weekend, the participants brought to life a range of innovative concepts from building a payment system following a natural disaster, to payments apps for the sharing economy.
+Over the weekend participants brought to life a range of innovative concepts from building a payment system following a natural disaster, to payments apps for the sharing economy.

 See our press releases [here](http://www.worldpay.com/uk/about/media-centre/2016-08/worldpay-launches-internet-of-things-hackathon) and [here](http://www.worldpay.com/uk/about/media-centre/2016-09/worldpay-brings-payments-to-iot-with-first-ever-european-hackathon).
 #### Watch the video